aeturrell/coding-for-economists/preliminaries.md

 ## Computational environment

+### Operating system

+Much of the coding you'll need to do can be achieved on all three of the major operating systems: Windows, MacOS, and Linux.
+But if you haven't yet decided which operating system to use, I strongly recommend you do not choose Windows because coding on Windows brings with it many more challenges.
+Some packages won't work at all, and others will be *much* more difficult to set up.
+This is only true in a small number of cases, but it's just often enough for it to be a real problem.
+Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective to use machines that have use something which is closer to Linux (which MacOS is).
+While Macs are famous for being expensive, most Linux distributions are free so even when avoiding Windows, there should be a solution to satisfy all budget constraints.
+Linux used to have a reputation as being fearsomely difficult for beginners.
+But modern Linux distributions, such as Ubuntu, are pretty user-friendly.

 ### Choice of programming language

 This book uses Python, which is usually ranked as the first or second most popular programming language in the world and, just as importantly, it's also one of the easiest to learn.
 It's a general purpose language, which means it can perform a wide range of tasks.
 This combination of features is why people say Python has a low floor and a high ceiling.
 It's also very versatile; the joke goes that Python is the 2nd best language at everything, and there's some truth to that (although Python is 1st best at some tasks, like machine learning).
 But a language that covers such a lot of ground is also very useful; and Python is widely used across industry, academia, and the public sector.
 It is used for everything from computer games to websites, data science to software applications.
 As an economist, you will know that this means Python benefits from strong positive network externalities.
 As such, learning Python has a lot of value and, once you have, learning more specialised languages like C++ or R is much easier; many of the basic programming concepts you'll see in this book are useful in almost any programming language.
 Because of their similarities, however, readers will find that they can follow even more of the content of the book in some specific other languages, especially Julia and R.